(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Reasons people “do nothing” can range from “my current 401(k) is performing well” to “I want to look at the returns before I make a decision.”

-While it’s never fun to spend time on the phone with financial services customer service, it takes less than an hour to set up an IRA and similar time investment to rollover your old plan.
+While it’s never fun to spend time on the phone with financial services customer service, it takes less than an hour to set up an IRA and a similar time investment in rolling over your old plan.

 If you reduce your fees by 0.5%, you could have a $120,000 return on those two hours.2 Your future self will thank you.

-Article written by, guest contributor, Eryn Schultz, the co-founder of pHERsonal Finance Day (PFD).
+Article written by guest contributor Eryn Schultz, the founder of Her Personal Finance.
 Starting with a desire to help her co-workers get their 401(k) match, Eryn began creating financial content using her education from Harvard Business School.
-She is an advocate of women taking a personal finance day and would love it if you would join the PFD community.
+She is the creator of a 10-week money bootcamp and would love for you to join her money community.

 1A 2.21% investment fee is based on a real retirement plan for a smaller employer.
 Larger employers may have considerably lower fees.